zouloux/docker-debian-apache-php/README.md

 - opcache / apcu / memcached
 - mysqli / mysql / pdo / pdo-mysql / pdo-sqlite
 - zip / bz2
-- gd / intl / tokenizer / mcrypt
+- gd / intl / tokenizer / mcrypt / mbstring
 - dom / zimplexml / xml
+- curl

+> mcrypt is only installed prior to `8.2`, this package being deprecated now.

+### Apache multi threding

+`prefork` is installed and configured to allow multi threading of Apache requests.
+This is better than the regular `worker` with PHP.

+> `sleep.php` is available in example to check that blocking scripts now works with other requests.

 ## Usage